“.. a knot of interrelated problems requires a network of solutions.”

 Let’s bring stories to life through the imagery and language of trains.

-We are starting with Reading PA and lower Manhattan where the idea for the project first germinated – our personal roots.
-With Reading PA being our first and main junction station, the Ghost Train Project is planning appearances “real” and “virtual” to begin the conversation about the impact of transit on our lives.
+Inspired by the New York Highline Park where the idea for the project first germinated, Reading PA became our main junction station.
+The Ghost Train Project is planning appearances “real” and “virtual” to begin the conversation about the impact of transit on our lives.
 We’re researching opportunities for three more US “high line” stations to be added to our project mission – and “Ghost Games” to be played in the future.

 As we pick up speed, we may expand anywhere along the vast rail network at points relevant to the project’s history and “the Ghost” of the railway system.
 Are there more stops to discover and surprises to come?